hms-dbmi/uchimata/.changeset/puny-birds-cut.md

 "uchimata": patch
 ---

-fix: using field for color that is not string
+fix: mapping data to color using the `field` option with columns of type other than string